-Select main menu mode by pressing the [Main Menu] key.
-The readout below appears on the display.
+Select the Main Menu mode by pressing the [Main Menu] key.
+The below read-out appears on the display.

 The middle and bottom sections on the display show a list of parameter groups which can be chosen by toggling the up and down buttons.